forwinder15/green-rosemary/src/pages/index.md

   template: heroblock
   section_id: hero
   component: HeroBlock
+  content: |-
-  content: We exist to touch every home in Bronson, and every nation of the world
-    with the life-changing message of Jesus Christ.
+    We exist to touch every home in Bronson, and every nation of the world with the life-changing message of Jesus Christ.

+    Established in 1885, the First Baptist Church of Bronson, Florida has faithfully served the Bronson community for over one hundred and thirty-four years.
   title: 'Bronson Baptist Church '
   actions:
   - label: Find Out More